phyloref/jphyloref/README.md

 JPhyloRef is a [Java]-based command line tool as well as a web service for reasoning with OWL ontologies containing phyloreferences and their accompanying reference phylogenetic trees.

-Phyloreferences are phylogenetic clade definitions in the form of well-structured machine-readable data with machine-interpretable semantics.
-Phylogenetic clade definitions define groups of organisms consisting of an ancestor and all of its descendants ("[clades]") based on shared ancestry.
+Phyloreferences are clade definitions in the form of well-structured machine-readable data with machine-interpretable semantics.
+Clade definitions define groups of organisms consisting of an ancestor and all of its descendants ("[clades]") based on shared ancestry.
 In evolutionary biology, clades are a fundamental unit for understanding evolution and describing biodiversity (see [de Queiroz, 2007]).
-Phylogenetic clade definitions therefore provide the theoretical foundation for the semantics of taxon concepts to be defined and reproducibly resolved within a hypothesis of evolutionary relationships, i.e., a phylogeny.
-The aim of [Phyloreferencing] is to structure and represent the semantics of a phylogenetic clade definition and phylogenetic hypotheses using [ontologies] and formal logic expressions (in the [Web Ontology Language] (OWL)) such that machines can unambigiuously and reproducibly retrieve the nodes in a tree that match the semantics of the clade definition (if any).
+Clade definitions therefore provide the theoretical foundation for the semantics of taxon concepts to be defined and reproducibly resolved within a hypothesis of evolutionary relationships, i.e., a phylogeny.
+The aim of [Phyloreferencing] is to structure and represent the semantics of a clade definition and phylogenetic hypotheses using [ontologies] and formal logic expressions (in the [Web Ontology Language] (OWL)) such that machines can unambigiuously and reproducibly retrieve the nodes in a tree that match the semantics of the clade definition (if any).
 For more information on the motivation for phyloreferencing see [Cellinese et al., preprint], and for more information on how phyloreferences are implemented, see [the JOSS manuscript]